justin-marian/casamonitor/README.md

 ## Introduction

-**CasaMonitor** is a project designed to enhance home comfort by allowing users to adjust environmental conditions directly from a computer, thereby improving energy efficiency during home activities.
+**CasaMonitor** is a project designed to enhance home comfort by allowing users to adjust environmental conditions directly from a computer, thereby improving energy efficiency during home activities, at this link you will see how it actualy works: [Diagram flow](https://drive.google.com/file/d/10yNvxCuC7T1XRNh7v7aW5A-qBJzTKchK/view?usp=sharing)

 ## Main Idea 💡